CodyTolene/pip-terminal/README.md

 ### Music <a href="music"></a>

 Music must be converted to a specific format before it can be played on the device.
-Using the `ffmpeg` command-line tool, you can convert music to the correct format.
+Using the [ffmpeg][link-ffmpeg] command-line tool, you can convert music to the correct format.
 The following command will convert an MP3 file to a WAV file with the correct settings:

 ```bash
 `ffmpeg -i "input.mp3" -ac 1 -ar 16000 -sample_fmt s16 -c:a pcm_s16le -f wav output.wav`